Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion revolution!

 WHY BUYING ETHICAL FASHION?
 LET's GET THINGS CLEAR...

-Generally, I’m a big fan of minimalism.
+Generally, we're big fans of minimalism.
 Consuming less and focussing on the things we really need is for sure the most eco-friendly choice - and incredibly freeing.
 Also a good idea: re-using the things that came out of the global production cycle (which is a hell of a lot!).

 But there are times where we just need to buy something new.
 If that’s the case, we should stop being cheap skates and keep an eye on fair production, human rights and clean, organic & sustainable materials.